paulstephane/paulstephane.github.io/_posts/2021-10-01-Sunset-Ballroom.md

 ---
 layout: post
-title: More Ellington Gems
+title: Duke Ellington at the Sunset Ballroom
-subtitle: The Lake - 1969 concert performance
+subtitle: A dance date with the Duke
 category: Music
 ---